 This is a sense of oneness with nature that is not found in boats that are powered by electricity.

 In this way, I think it is similar to starting a business in that you are groping and feeling and changing.

-The faint voice of a client, the flutter of a new market, vanishing money, a desperate effort to hang on.
+The faint voice of a client, the flutter of a new market, money that seems to disappear, a desperate effort to hang on.